 So if you’re an e-commerce, especially the ones in the fashion industry, focusing on these visual-focused platforms is crucial to driving growth and brand awareness.

-UCG (User-Generated Content) is one of the most important types of content nowadays, especially since customers trust other customers more than brands.
-So if you’re an e-commerce focusing your content marketing efforts on UCG is crucial to build trust and reinforce your relationship with your customers.
+UCG (User-Generated Content) is one of the most important types of content nowadays, mainly since customers trust other customers more than brands.
+So if you’re an e-commerce brand, focusing your content marketing efforts on UCG is crucial to build trust and reinforce your relationship with your customers.

 The good thing with UCG is that your audience does pretty much all the work for you since they’re the one creating the content, whether it is reviews or pictures or videos.